qstrahl/vim-dentures/README.md

 ## Introduction

-In addition to helping old people chew food, "dentures" is a playful term I made up for indentation *text-objects*, and is also the name of this plugin.
+In addition to helping old people chew food, "dentures" is a playful term made up for indentation *text-objects*, and is also the name of this plugin.

 ## Text Objects